cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

   pretty-printing, but does use common blank spaces such as after `,` and `:`.

-Additional features such as ensuring deterministic map ordering ({{Section 4.2 of RFC8949@-cbor}}) on output, or even deviating from the basic configuration in some systematic way, can further assist in comparing test data.
+Additional features such as consistently selecting the unescaped or an escaped (ASCII equivalent) forms of characters in strings, ensuring deterministic map ordering ({{Section 4.2 of RFC8949@-cbor}}) on output, or even deviating from the basic configuration in some systematic way, can further assist in comparing test data.
 Information obtained from a CDDL model can help in choosing